How Meghan Markle celebrates her birthday

 The publication indicates that Megan’s guests will be treated to local products and wines at the party.
 And Prince Harry ordered a cake for his wife at a local bakery.
 The celebration itself is called modest.
 65 people were allegedly invited to it.

 It is also noted that Markle turns 40 on the same day that former US President Barack Obama celebrates his 60th birthday.
-A huge party is planned for the weekend at his house.
+A huge party is planned at his house this weekend.
 However, the Sussexes are not going to attend Obama’s party.